 Please check back

 We are the largest supplier of bee packages in the state of Alaska.
-We offer four-pound packages of honeybees, which we import from central California.
+We offer only four-pound packages of honeybees, which we import from central California.
 We have a long-standing relationship with our supplier, John Foster Apiaries, one of the largest beekeeping operations in California.
 Our supplier runs about 25,000 of his own hives.
 John carefully maintains his own breeding program and has always produced high-quality packages and excellent queens.
-His queen breeding program supplies thousands of queens throughout North America even sending 20,000 queens last year to Canada.
+His queen breeding program supplies thousands of queens throughout North America even sending over 20,000 queens last year to Canada.